-Permissible interventions are listed above each behavior, and the lowest level should be considered first (see page 11).
-Black boxes next to a behavior indicate interventions that are not allowed (e.g., a black box under Level 3 for a behavior means in-school suspension is not allowed; similarly, a black box under Level 4 means short-term suspension is not allowed).
-Inappropriate or Disruptive Behavior (identified by state suspension code) LEVEL 1 Classroom and Teacher- led Responses (e.g., written apology, talk with school counselor, detention) LEVEL 2 Teacher-led/referred and Administrative Supported Responses (e.g., community service, peer mediation, temporary removal from class) LEVEL 3 Administrative Supported and/or Removal Responses (e.g., restorative practices, in-school suspension, in-school intervention) LEVEL 4 Administrative Supported and Short- term Out-of-school Exclusionary Responses (e.g., restorative practices, mentoring programs, short-term suspension) LEVEL 5 Long-term Administrative Supported, Out-of- Persistently using or displaying a personal mobile device, in defiance of school rules, or to disseminate photos/videos of school misconduct.
+Permissible interventions are listed above each behavior, and the lowest level should be considered first (see page 11). black box und Black boxes next to a behavior indicate interventions that are not allowed (e.g., a black box under Level 3 for a behavior means in-school suspension is not allowed; similarly, a black box under Level 4 means short-term suspension is not allowed).
+Inappropriate or Disruptive Behavior (identified by state suspension code) LEVEL 1 Classroom and Teacher- led Responses (e.g., written apology, talk with school counselor, detention) LEVEL 2 Teacher-led/referred and Administrative Supported Responses (e.g., community service, peer mediation, temporary removal from class) LEVEL 3 Administrative Supported and/or Removal Responses (e.g., restorative practices, in-school suspension, in-school intervention) LEVEL 4 Administrative Supported and Short- term Out-of-school Exclusionary Responses (e.g., restorative practices, mentoring programs, short-term suspension) LEVEL 5 Long-term Administrative Supported, Out-of- school Exclusionary, and Referral Responses (e.g., long-term suspension, expulsion) Persistently using or displaying a personal mobile device, in defiance of school rules, or to disseminate photos/videos of school misconduct.
 Inappropriate Use of Personal Electronics (802) Excluding use of a device in an emergency or preapproved situation.
-See MCPS Regulation COG-RA, Personal Mobile Devices and Policy JHF, Bullying, Harassment, or Intimidation school misconduct.
-Using or displaying a personal mobile device, after student has bee warned.
-Cyberbullying means bullying that meets the criteria for prohibit conduct in Policy JHF and is transmitted by means of a portable communication device through electronic communication that allouindividuals to view or share content.
-(1) Cyberbullying includes sending, posting, or sharing personal or private information about someone, causing embarrassment or humiliation.
-(2) Cyberbullying may be subject to disciplinary action when there is a connection back to the school setting, it creates risk of harm to other students while they are at school, or it interferes with the educational environment, regardless of whether the instructional environment is in person or virtual.
+See MCPS Regulation COG-RA, Personal Mobile Devices and Policy JHF, Bullying, Harassment, or Intimidation Using or displaying a personal mobile device, after student has b warned.
+Cyberbullying means bullying that meets the criteria for prohit conduct in Policy JHF and is transmitted by means of a portable communication device through electronic communication that at individuals to view or share content.
+(1) Cyberbullying includes sending, posting, or sharing personal private information about someone, causing embarrassment of humiliation.
+(2) Cyberbullying may be subject to disciplinary action when the is a connection back to the school setting, it creates risk of har to other students while they are at school, or it interferes with educational environment, regardless of whether the instruction environment is in person or virtual.
 Dress Code (706) MCPS Regulation JFA-RA, Student Rights and Responsibilities, defines dress code Violating dress code after student has been warned. expectations.
 Persistently viola after student has